 The monitoring site at Carrickfergus Town (Rosebrook Avenue) has been used as a reference site to bias correct the model results.
-The monitoring data was reviewed by netcen as explained in section 3.2.1.
+The monitoring data was reviewed by netcen.

 The purpose of this adjustment was to ensure that the modelled concentrations equalled the measured values at the monitoring locations.
 The same modelling methodology has been used at other Local Authorities to maintain consistency in the modelling approach and thus minimise the uncertainty of applying a generic bias correction.